gnbdev/opengnb/README_EN.md

 ## GNB on Linux distributions

-The ["Copper Pea Linux"](https://www.atzlinux.com) project made a deb format package under Linux for the GNB project.
-For details, please visit [Copper Pea Software Source](https://www. atzlinux.com/allpackages.htm).
+The ["atzinux"](https://www.atzlinux.com) project made a deb format package under Linux for the GNB project.
+For details, please visit [atzlinux apt Software Source](https://www. atzlinux.com/allpackages.htm).

 The systemd script was made by [Jin Buguo](https://github.com/jinbuguo) for the GNB project